Beilschmiedia roxburghiana

 Beilschmiedia roxburghiana is the type species of the tree genus Beilschmiedia in the family Lauraceae.
-Its native range is from the Himalayas to S. China, Indo-China to Peninsula Malaysia; in Vietnam it may be called chắp chại or bạch mi; no subspecies are listed in the Catalogue of Life.
+Its native range is from India and the Himalayas through mainland Indo-China to Peninsular Malaysia.
+In Vietnam it may be called chắp chại or bạch mi; no subspecies are listed in the Catalogue of Life.

+The species was described by Christian Gottfried Daniel Nees von Esenbeck in 1831.